alirzasahb/TheGreatC/README.md

 ## Usage 🔮

-Unleash Your Creativity:
+There are two primary methods for defining your commands:

-* Way of the Innovator: Define Your Commands in AlliedMastercomputer.cs, located inside 'TheGreatC.Commands' Project.
-AlliedMastercomputer, the ultimate command library, allows you to customize your commands even further.
-Expand the possibilities!
+Method One: You can define your commands directly within the AlliedMastercomputer.cs file, located in the 'TheGreatC.Commands' project.
+As you may know, the AlliedMastercomputer class serves as the default command library, and you are welcome to add additional commands within this class.

-* Forge Your Own Path: Create Command Libraries of your own!
-Start by generating a 'Class Library' Project.
-In the sharedconfiguration.config file of the 'TheGreatC.Common' Project, modify the 'CommandsNameSpace' value.
-Next, ensure your Project DLL finds its new home in the 'TheGreatC' Bin Folder.
-Embrace the boundless potential of your unique command library class(es).
-No limits, only possibilities!
+Method Two: Alternatively, you have the option to create your own command library classes by establishing a 'Class Library' project.
+After doing so, please update the CommandsNameSpace value in the sharedconfiguration.config file from the 'TheGreatC.Common' project.
+Once you've completed these steps, make sure to copy the project DLL into the 'TheGreatC' bin folder.

-### How To Define My Command?
+### How To Define Commands?

 ***Default Commands Library (AlliedMastercomputer.cs File)***
 </br>